An innovative partnership to benefit Vermont and Vermonters.

 Providing more nature education opportunities in Vermont State Parks.

-Natural Connections is an innovative public/private partnership designed to benefit Vermont State Parks and the people who visit them.
-Working together, Vermont Parks Forever, Vermont State Parks, and ECHO, Leahy Center for Lake Champlain will redesign and restore nature centers to enhance educational opportunities in six Vermont parks.
+Natural Connections is an innovative public-private partnership designed to benefit Vermont's state parks and the people who visit them.
+Working together, Vermont Parks Forever, Vermont State Parks, and ECHO, Leahy Center for Lake Champlain are redesigning and restoring nature centers to enhance educational opportunities across the state park system.

-This dynamic partnership — the first of its kind in the nation — will tell the story of human relationships with Vermont’s natural resources and celebrate the complexity and beauty of our state’s landscape.
+This dynamic partnership will tell the story of human relationships with Vermont’s natural resources and celebrate the complexity and beauty of the state’s landscape.
 By doing so, it will foster responsible stewardship, and help park visitors make beneficial life-long connections to the natural world.

 Vermont Parks Forever has provided nature interpretation funds used to purchase catamount teaching kits.
 Vermont State Park interpreters, in partnership with the Vermont History Museum, delivered hands-on training on the cultural and natural history of catamounts in Vermont.
 The catamount materials included replica skulls, replica furs, replica claws and replica scat.
 The hands-on elements captivated park visitors and launched tens of thousands of conversations around the cultural history of catamounts and the changes in Vermont’s landscape over time.
 Vermont State Parks’ partnership with the Vermont History Museum drove both park visitation and museum visitation.